 Explore the unique mix of antiques and modernity in Hanoi

 Bat Trang Pottery Village in Hanoi, whose fame has been unshakeable for the last 1,000 years, produces the highest quality ceramic products.
 Van Phuc Silk Village also has been at the height of its fame over the last millennium.
 The village used to make costumes for the Nguyen’s emperors and their exquisite silk is now being exported to many Eastern European countries.
 There are dozens more to Hanoi’s traditional craft villages, so make sure to spare some time and pay a visit for the one and only cultural experience.

 Ha Long Bay apparently has earned itself recognition as one of the World Heritage recognized by UNESCO for several times.
-Put “Ha Long Bay” on you Vietnam’s bucket list immediately to have the experience that will definitely go beyond your imagination.
+Put “Ha Long Bay” on your Vietnam’s bucket list immediately to have an experience that will definitely go beyond your imagination.